INS Kadmatt (P29)

-Design and Description
+Design and description

-The primary role of the INS Kadmatt is in anti submarine warfare – to protect ships in convoys and ports from enemy submarine attacks.
-About 90 per cent of the ship is indigenous and has been designed by the Navy's in-house organisation, the Directorate of Naval Design and has been constructed using high grade steel (DMR 249A) produced in India.
+The primary role of Kadmatt is in anti submarine warfare (ASW) – to protect ships in convoys and ports from enemy submarine attacks.
+About 90 percent of the ship is indigenous and has been designed by the Indian Navy's in-house organisation, the Directorate of Naval Design and has been constructed using high grade steel (DMR 249A) produced in India.

 It produces low levels of radiated underwater noise which reduces its chances of detection.
 It is equipped with a host of features including anti-aircraft guns, torpedoes and rocket launchers.
 The ship also has on-board early warning, navigation and fire control radars besides underwater sensors and integrated communication and electronic warfare systems.

-The ASW-focused combat system includes four heavyweight torpedo tube launchers and a pair of 12-barreled RBU6000 rocket depth-charge launchers featuring several design improvements incorporated by Larsen & Toubro.
+The ASW-focused combat system includes four heavyweight torpedo tube launchers and a pair of 12-barreled RBU6000 rocket depth charge launchers featuring several design improvements incorporated by Larsen & Toubro.
 It is not known if the locally developed Mareech anti-torpedo decoy system has been installed.
 The fire-control system is the Bharat Electronics IAC Mod C system.
 While the ships are fitted with a Humsa-NG bow-mounted sonar, an Atlas Elektronik towed array sonar set will be fitted in due course.
 The ship will also to be fitted with vertical launch surface-to-air missiles.

-Kadmatt has a low radio, acoustic, magnetic and Infra Red(IR) signature owing to a 'X' shaped hull form, raft mounted engines and an IR suppression system.
-The IR suppression system reduces the heat emitted by the ship reducing the infrared signature thereby defending the ship from heat seeking missiles.
+Kadmatt has a low radio, acoustic, magnetic and infrared (IR) signature owing to an X-shaped hull form, raft-mounted engines and an IR suppression system.
+The IR suppression system reduces the heat emitted by the ship, reducing the infrared signature, thereby defending the ship from heat-seeking missiles.
 It will be capable of operating under nuclear, biological and chemical war theaters, acting as a highly sophisticated front line warship of the Indian Navy.